SymSoftSolutions/CWS-Prototype/README.md

 ```
 npm start
 ```
- The site should now be running on `http://localhost:8000`
+ The site should will now be running on `http://localhost:8000`

 ## License <a id="license"></a>